On-Campus Presentation Opportunities

 The Fine Print: ·

-- $500 per student per year is the maximum funding available from Dr. Lyon.
+- $500 per student per year is the maximum funding available from the Director of Undergraduate Research for students presenting at conferences.
+We support up to $75 for a student attending a conference but not presenting.
 Search for additional funding from other sources to cover the rest of the cost of your trip.

 - If you do not have a credit card or do not want to use yours, your faculty advisor can pay and be reimbursed for your expenditures.

 - The Office of Undergraduate Research does have a Roanoke College credit card that can be used for airfare or conference registration.
 However, you may not spend above the approved amount.

 - Unfortunately, we cannot give you a travel advance.